sayyamyadav/aws-devops/day-6/README.md

 ```
 Amazon Route 53 is a DNS (Domain Name System) service provided by Amazon Web Services (AWS).
 -It allows you to manage domain names, DNS records, and routing traffic based on various criteria, such as location, health checks, and latency, according to the AWS documentation.
 -Route 53 is also used for domain registration and health checking, ensuring high availability and reliability of applications.
+- every time we use ip it keepchanging while  dns will remain same
 ```
 ## Amazon Route 53: DNS Management Service Documentation